 We see brand awareness and recognition as a crucial success factor to attract customers and maintain their loyalty.
 We will continuously promote and advertise the FAST brand to strengthen our brand image.

-The Group is going to focus on FAST brand products, and will maintain only minimum efforts to our lower profit margin segment, OEM/ODM.
+The Group is going to focus on FAST brand products, and at the same time, will selectly work with some relatively high and stable profit margin OEM/ODM customers.

 Financial outlook